15 FAM 770

 15 FAM 771.1 Scope, Applicability, and General Policy

 a.
-The Office of Cultural Heritage, Operations Directorate, Bureau of Overseas Buildings Operations (OBO/OPS/CH) is responsible for developing and implementing a stewardship program for the care of the U.S. Department of State's culturally, historically, and architecturally significant properties and collections through research, conservation, educational programs, exhibit design, and maintenance protocols.
+The Office of Cultural Heritage, Operations Directorate, Bureau of Overseas Buildings Operations (OBO/OPS/CH) is responsible for developing and implementing a stewardship program for the care of the U.S. Department of State's culturally, historically, and architecturally significant properties and collections through research, conservation, educational programs, exhibit design, and appropriate maintenance protocols.

 15 FAM 771.2 Authorities